Any day is a good day to learn email segmentation, so we put together this in-depth guide on email segmentation.

 Building upon higher click-through rates, segment-based content shows a higher conversion rate.

-In this context, successful conversion doesn’t necessarily mean an immediate monetary profit but rather a desired action.
+In this context, a conversion doesn’t always mean an immediate purchase — it can be any desired action.
 This desired action can be anything from participating in a survey to signing up for a webinar or downloading a free resource.

 When you tailor email content to a specific audience, you minimize the risk of overwhelming subscribers with information that doesn’t apply to them.
 At the same time, you increase the likelihood that the subscribers will take the desired action.